 2013 - the 250th Anniversary of the building of the Rocks, Storrs Hill, Ossett.

-Rock House, hidden in the trees between Matty Marsden Lane and Rock Cottages was built in the 1860s by Horbury mill owner George Harrop (1813 - 1892), the principal of Albion Mills, clothmakers, based at Horbury Bridge.
+Rock House, hidden in the trees between Matty Marsden Lane and Rock Cottages was built in 1874 by Horbury mill owner George Harrop (1813 - 1892), the principal of Albion Mills, clothmakers, based at Horbury Bridge.
 Harrop also had a part share of Healey New Mill in Ossett in the 1870s.

 When George Harrop died on the 1st July 1892, he left £121,725 in his Will to his two sons Arthur and Joshua Harrop and also his son-in-law Joshua Wilson who had married his daughter Bridget Harrop in 1877.
 Harrop's second wife Mary continued to live at Rock House until her death in 1904.